Data augmentation instead of explicit regularization: Discussion

 \subsection{Rethinking Data Augmentation}

-Data augmentation is often regarded by authors of machine learning papers as \textit{cheating}, something that should not be used in order to test the potential of a newly proposed architecture \citep{goodfellow2013maxout, graham2014fracmaxpool, larsson2016fractalnet}.
-In contrast, weight decay and dropout are almost ubiquitous and considered intrinsic elements of the algorithms.
-In view of the results presented here, we believe that the deep learning community would benefit if we rethink data augmentation and switch roles with explicit regularization: a good model should generalize well without the need for explicit regularization and successful methods should effectively exploit data augmentation.
+Data augmentation is often regarded by authors of machine learning papers as \textit{cheating}, suggesting it should not be used in order to test the potential of newly proposed methods \cite{goodfellow2013maxout, graham2014fracmaxpool, larsson2016fractalnet}.
+In contrast, weight decay and dropout are considered intrinsic elements of the algorithms \cite{tan2019efficientnet}.
+In view of our results, we propose to rethink data augmentation and switch roles with explicit regularization: good models should effectively exploit data augmentation and explicit regularization should only be applied, if at all, once all other elements are fixed.
+This approach of training with data augmentation instead of explicit regularization improves the performance and saves valuable computational resources that are responsible for significant greenhouse gas emissions \cite{schwartz2019greenai, lannelongue2020carbonemissions}.

-In this regard it is worth highlighting some of the advantages of data augmentation: Not only does it not reduce the effective capacity of the model, but also, since the transformations reflect plausible variations of the real objects, it increases the robustness of the model and it can be seen as a data-dependent prior, similarly to unsupervised pre-training \citep{erhan2010pretraining}. \citet{novak2018sensitivity} have shown that data augmentation consistently yields models with smaller sensitivity to perturbationsa.
-Interestingly, recent work has found that models trained with heavier data augmentation learn representations that are more similar to the inferior temporal (IT) cortex, highlighting the biological plausibility of data augmentation \citep{hernandez2018dataaugit}.
+In this regard, it is worth highlighting some advantages of perceptually plausible data augmentation: Not only does it not reduce the representational capacity, unlike explicit regularization, but also, since the transformations reflect plausible variations of the real objects, it increases the robustness of the model \cite{novak2018sensitivity, rusak2020robustness}.
+As a matter of fact, data augmentation can be regarded as a way to exploit access to an oracle of the target function, since it directly introduces prior knowledge about the properties of human (visual) perception.
+Interestingly, it has also been shown that models trained with heavier data augmentation learn representations more aligned with the inferior temporal (IT) cortex, highlighting its connection with visual perception and biological vision \cite{hergar2018daugit}.

-Deep neural networks are especially well suited for data augmentation because they do not rely on pre-computed features and because the large number of parameters allows them to shatter the augmented training set.
-Moreover, unlike explicit regularization, data augmentation can be performed on the CPU, in parallel to the gradient updates.
-Finally, an important conclusion from Sections~\ref{sec:lessdata} and~\ref{sec:depth} is that data augmentation naturally adapts to architectures of different depth and amounts of available training data, whereas explicitly regularized models are highly sensitive to such changes and need specific fine-tuning of their hyperparameters.
-In sum, data augmentation seems to be a strong alternative to explicit regularization techniques.
+Deep networks are especially well suited for data augmentation because they do not rely on pre-computed features.
+Moreover, unlike explicit regularization, it can be performed on the CPU, in parallel to the gradient updates.
+Finally, from \cref{sec:less_data,sec:depth} we concluded that data augmentation naturally adapts to architectures of different depth and amounts of available training data, without the need for specific fine-tuning of hyperparameters.